Reese's Book Club: History

 Reese's Book Club was founded in 2017 and operates under Witherspoon's media company Hello Sunshine, led by Chief Executive Officer Sarah Harden.
 Harden was appointed to the position in 2018, after serving as interim CEO beginning in June 2017.

 Also in June 2017, Eleanor Oliphant Is Completely Fine by Gail Honeyman became the first book selected as a Reese's Book Club Pick.
 Since then, the club has highlighted a Book Club Pick every month, reportedly chosen by Witherspoon.

 Reese's Book Club has gained a reputation for boosting the sales of its Book Club Picks.
 As of 2019, no Book Club Picks had sold fewer than 10,000 copies and novels selected as Book Club Picks reportedly outsell other fiction books by 700%.

-In August 2020, Reese's Book Club announced that it would being selecting a monthly young adult Book Club Pick, with the first YA selection being You Should See Me in a Crown by Leah Johnson.
+In August 2020, Reese's Book Club announced that it would begin selecting a monthly young adult Book Club Pick, with the first YA selection being You Should See Me in a Crown by Leah Johnson.